Familiarise yourself with British currency with the following traveller information.

 Currency Exchange in London

 The pound is generally a stable currency.
-You can find the current exchange rates at www.postoffice.co.uk
+Find the current exchange rates in your currency.

 There are numerous bureaux de change in London – often located inside banks, travel agents or Post Offices, as well as at London's airports and major train stations.
 It's worth shopping around to get the best deal – compare the exchange rates on offer and don't forget to ask about commission.
 A good tip is to ask how many pounds you will receive in total after all charges have been deducted.